Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 Screenshot 2022 05 17 at 3.12.25 PM

-By Katie Pierson
+By Katie Pierson CPT

-Certified Spinning® Instructor & Personal Trainer
+Certified Spinning® Instructor & CPT

-Is the Beachbody MYX II worth it?
+Is the BODi Bike (MYX II) worth it?

-My Short Review after 2 Months of Hands-on Testing
+My Short Review after 6 Months of Hands-on Testing

 I do think the Beachbody MYX II is worth it.
 Although, I have always been a sucker for a friction resistance style bike as they are what I have ridden the most in my past twenty years of teaching, and I like how adding or decreasing resistance feels more natural.
-However, my opinion of why the MYX II is such a great bike includes so much more than that.
+However, my opinion of why the BODi is such a great bike includes so much more than that.
 I love how Beachbody has intertwined newer technological capabilities with a fantastic design, and I can’t wait to share all that I have experienced.

 My Video Review on Youtube